mattisongjj/StoreBot/README.md

 Once the /start command is run, the bot will reply with an 'inline keyboard', which are options to click on, which will allow you to access the bot.

 #### **Group Chat Features**

+The following features are available when the bot is started in a group chat.

 - **Store Creation**

-    - To start tracking items, item transactions and getting item request, you must first create a store.
+    - To access the other features and start tracking items, item transactions and getting item request, you must first create a store.

     - To create store: